felleg/felleg.gitlab.io-backup/content/posts/20240204-highscores-at-the-office.md

 how this game *felt* when it was released exclusively in the arcade centers of Japan in the 1990s.
-And, quite honestly, that's not even the point, I just felt like this was a neat thing to say in passing.
+And, quite honestly, that's not even the point, I just felt like this was a neat thing to say in passing. :smiley:

-What I love most about the arcades is that they can be used as an inception tool for the idea "I want to improve."
-They almost robotically inject this idea into our minds, with the following mechanisms:
+**What I love most about the arcades is that they can be used as an inception tool for the idea "I want to improve."** They almost robotically inject this idea into our minds, with the following mechanisms:

 1. By being better, you get to enjoy a longer and more interesting game, which requires you improving.
-1. By taking note of your score at the end, you can quantifiably measure yourself against an older version of yourself.
+1. By taking note of your score at the end, you can quantifiably measure your performance against an older version of yourself.
 Naturally, this will give you an incentive to improve.
 1. By comparing your score to your colleagues', you will be